 The first trimester of your pregnancy is about to end, and your baby’s development since conception is nothing short of an amazing miracle.
 By next week, you will be into the second trimester of your pregnancy and you should expect more substantial changes to come.
 For now, let’s focus on the changes that are happening this week.

-Pregnancy Week 12 - How Is Your Baby Growing?
+Pregnancy Diary Week 12: How Is Your Baby Growing?

 Cabbage For Pregnancy Nutrition